StoryCorps/archiving-composer/readme.md

 * Rename `credentials.json.sample` to `credentials.json` and enter your AWS credentials for testing.
 * To build the container locally, run `make build`
 * `make rie` will let you test locally using AWS's Runtime Interface Emulator ( see <https://docs.aws.amazon.com/lambda/latest/dg/images-test.html> and example curl request below)
+* In order to use RIE, you'll need to confirm that the RIE server is installed on your local machine. [installation instructions](https://github.com/aws/aws-lambda-python-runtime-interface-client/tree/main#local-testing).

 #### Local dev curl request example ####